 About the Plone Contributor Agreement

-The Foundation feels that it benefits the community for a single organization to hold the rights to Plone.
+The Foundation believes that it benefits the community for a single organization to hold the rights to Plone.
 Prior to the Foundation, the intellectual property of Plone was jointly held by individual developers and by Alan Runyan and Alexander Limi.
-The community members who formed the Foundation felt that having the Foundation hold these rights provides several benefits:
+The community members who formed the Foundation believed that having the Foundation hold these rights provides several benefits:

-- Trademark protection -- By having the Foundation hold the trademarks and rights to the Plone branding assets, it can effectively protect these from unfair use.
+- Trademark protection: By having the Foundation hold the trademarks and rights to Plone branding, it can protect against unfair use.

 Questions & Answers